wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * A running key cipher uses a physical component, usually a book, to provide the polyalphabetic characters.
    * Enigma
-   * Lucifer was created by IBM and used a <a target="_blank" href="https://www.youtube.com/watch?v=FGhj3CGxl8I">Feistel cipher</a> a framework to build ciphers. based on DES.
+   * "Lucifer" was created by IBM and used a <a target="_blank" href="https://www.youtube.com/watch?v=FGhj3CGxl8I">Feistel cipher</a> a framework to build ciphers. based on DES.
 Used by TwoFish.
 Its innovation is decryption.
    <br /><br />

    Kerckhoff’s Principle - the only safe is the key